 The CMI Summer Workshop will include two screenings of the documentary, Sacred Sounds from producer/creator Rev. Robin Arcus.
 (Watch the film's trailer below).
-The workshop, "Tips from the Masters: An In-Depth Immersion in Time-Tested Practices For Organists and Choir Directors Who Lead Worship" will be held June 12-13, at Lover's Lane Methodist Church, in Dallas, Texas.
+The workshop, "Tips from the Masters: An In-Depth Immersion in Time-Tested Practices For Organists and Choir Directors Who Lead Worship" will be held August 14-15, at Lovers Lane Methodist Church, in Dallas, Texas.

 Hearing the girl choristers sing at the week-long Carolina Course of the Royal School of Church Music (RSCM) and witnessing their spiritual development through liturgy and music, Robin vowed to share the chorister experience through film as a way of inviting a broader audience into the world of faith through great sacred music.